Introduction: DIY Portable KVM Crashcart From Recycled Laptop Provides VGA Display and USB Keyboard Touchpad With Optional Raspberry Pi

 Step 4: Keyboard

 Review my Instructable “How to Make a USB Laptop Keyboard Controller” to get your keyboard working with a Teensy microcontroller mounted on my FPC connector board.
-If you are building a Pi KVM, you will need to use a Teensy 3.2.
+If you are building a Pi KVM, you will need to use a Teensy 4.0 because the 3.2 is scarce.
 For the basic KVM, a Teensy LC may be usable.
 My FPC connector board will work with either Teensy.
 To determine which Teensy to use, count the number of signals on the FPC cable, then add two more for the touchpad signals.
-If the total is 27 or less, use a Teensy LC and a level translator as explained in step 5.
-The Teensy 3.2 can control up to 34 keyboard/touchpad signals without a level translator.
-If you are using all of the Teensy LC or 3.2 I/O pins, you must unsolder the LED on the Teensy to free up the last I/O pin.
+If the total is 26 or less, use a Teensy LC, otherwise use a Teensy 4.0.
+Both of these need a level translator if controlling a 5 volt toughpad as explained in step 5.

 Many laptop keyboards have been converted to USB and the Teensy keyboard controller code is at my repo.
 If your laptop is not there, you will need to follow the procedure from my Instructable for decoding the key matrix and modifying the code to work with your keyboard.